 adjustment, and minimizing the impact on the family.

-We now appreciate the need to understand how all these components impact overall outcomes, but there is a lack of hard data to guide us on
+Since we appreciate the need to understand how all these components impact overall outcomes, we are developing of hard data to guide us on

 how to optimize treatment, and educate parents and children to best enhance their long-term well being.
-Thus, a new paradigm is necessary,
+Thus, a new paradigm is developing,

 whereby novel ways of linking outcomes and basic science research to treatment interact in a self-perpetuating loop, resulting in optimal

 Our clinical research is conducted under the aegis of M-CHORD (Michigan Congenital Heart Outcomes Research and Discovery).
 For more information on our multidisciplinary team and the variety of research projects, follow the link below: